Component-Oriented-PHP/tutorials/basic/7-templates.md

     }
 </style>
 <?php $this->end() ?>
 ```

 Note that we are creating separate directories for each controller (home for HomeController, about for AboutController [to be created below]) and separated directories for layout and partials (includes).
 This is not a strict requirement, but a good practice.
-Your call, structure your templates directory however the fuck you want, but always keep things clean.
+Your call, structure your templates directory however you want, but always keep things clean.

 One more thing, I am not a designer/frontend dev.
-So if the app looks ugly by design, blame yourself.
-Go get me a tea.
+So if the app looks ugly by design.

 Before we move on to using the views, let me explain how platesphp (the templating engine we just installed) works.